belug23/pointerDog/README.md

 - Fork it
 - Make a branch per feature
 - Make tests and run them for wath you added
-- Add your name to contrubutors list (Please make it at the same time as your contribution, it could be nice not to have pull request only for a name, I know it's important so don't forget it!)
 - Do your changes.
 (Yes after writing the tests)
 - Comment what you did if it's not explicite.
-(Yes I write after making the changes, I know must of us don't comment on the fly)
+(Yes it's after making the changes, I know must of us don't write comments on the fly)
 - If it's not explicite please make it.
 - If this add User side stuff, please add documentation.
 (I'm lazy and don't want to write doc for what you added...)
+- Add your name to contrubutors list (Please make it at the same time as your contribution, it could be nice not to have pull request only for a name, I know it's important for you, so don't forget it!)
 - Make a pull request.
 - I may argue a little and review your code.
 - If all is good, Yeah pointerDog is now better thanks to you!
 I'll be very thankful!

 # BSD License